-Open the charms (Search, Share, Start, Devices, and Settings).
+Open the charms (Search, Share, Start, Devices and Settings).

 If you’re on the Start screen, start typing your search term.

-Switch between open apps.
+Switch between open applications.

-Your screen resolution must be at least 1024 x 768 to have multiple windows and apps on your screen at the same time.
+Your screen resolution must be at least 1024 x 768 to have multiple windows and applications on your screen at the same time.
 To check this setting, open the Settings charm, click Change PC settings, click PC and devices, and then click Display.